codidharma/codidharma.github.io/content/english/pages/subscription-confirmation.md

 ---
-title: "Thanks"
+title: "Thanks for confirming your subscription"
 # meta title
 meta_title: ""
 # meta description
-description: "This is thanks for subscribing page"
+description: "This is thanks for confirming the subscription to the newsletter"
 # save as draft
 draft: false
 ---

 {{< image src="images/thanks.jpeg" caption="" alt="thanks" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

 ## Thank You for Subscribing!